JohnFloor/BFLib/BFDocumentation/CompilationErrorTags.md

 then

 - the file is expected not to compile, and
+- the first diagnostic is expected to be an `error` (not `fatal error` or `warning`), and
-- the first diagnostic message is expected to contain the string after the tag (verbatim).
+- the first diagnostic is expected to contain the string after the tag, verbatim.

+Note, that compilation can succeed (`cl.exe`'s exit code is `0`) with warnings on stdout.

 ## The <code>[CompilationError-<i>SolutionConf</i>]</code> tag